 Water is an excellent conductor, and this is especially useful when it comes to extracting heat energy from it.
 Water source heat pumps typically see 5ºC – 6ºC higher return temperatures to the heat pump than other heat sources, further enhancing the efficiency of the heat pump.Read more

-Traditionally rock is utilised as the heat source via borehole collectors for use in heat networks, however water sources could provide significant groundwork savings and deliver even more efficient results.Read more
+Traditionally rock is utilised as the heat source via borehole collectors for use in Shared Ground Loop Arrays, however water sources could provide significant groundwork savings and deliver even more efficient results.Read more

 I knew that ground source was a great technology for extracting the natural heat that’s available from the environment to provide a completely green heating system.
 The good thing about the pipes being in the lake is that water has great conductivity meaning we are able to extract heat sustainably throughout the winter to keep the house perfectly warm.

 This Kensa commissioned motion graphic depicts the key stages for the installation of Kensa Shoebox ground source heat pumps into individual flats in tower blocks, connected to shared ground loop array boreholes.
 For more information on this application click here.

 Kensa Heat Pumps has released a new video showing how best to unroll coiled slinky pipe for a ground source heat pump installation.